Top 10 DaaS Providers in 2026: Compared and How to Choose the Right One

 - Deep integration with AWS services, IAM, and security tooling.

 Pricing Note: Expect all-in costs of approximately $25–$75/user/month depending on instance size.
-Watch for the $4.19/user/month RDS SAL fee on Windows license-included bundles — it is easy to miss in the pricing calculator.
+Watch for the $4.19/user/month RDS SAL fee on Windows license-included bundles, which is easy to miss in the pricing calculator.

 Best Fit: Organizations already running their workloads on AWS who want to consolidate desktop delivery within the same ecosystem.